adinathg94-cpu/card1/src/content/teams/_index.md

 team_2:
   title: Field and Volunteer Team
-  description: Our field and volunteer team is the heart of Kindora’s grassroots efforts.
+  description: Our field and volunteer team is the heart of CARD’s grassroots efforts.
 ---